 Lead: Julie Santy Tomlinson

 The modules are animated and interactive and participants will have the opportunity to communicate with the authors of the modules to get clarifications on the topics.
-The course will be available in 2022 in a pilot phase and will be disseminated through 2023 worldwide, in line with FFN's regionalisation mission.

 This project supports the education of healthcare professionals using information available in the second edition of the Orthogeriatrics book by providing web based learning materials.
 Key leaders are developing the three initial modules on Frailty and Sarcopenia, Nutrition and Rehabilitation focusing on the importance of correct nutrition in optimizing rehabilitation and recovery in older frail and sarcopenic patients with fragility fractures.